Jerrysuper123/event-bite/README.md

 ### Project Context

-Covid19 has put a standstill to much of tthe face-to-face interaction with each other.
+Covid19 has put a standstill to much of the face-to-face interaction with each other.
 In the early 2022, the world is slowly recovering from the impacts of the pandemic.
-In Singapore, the government has set aside [half a billion dollar]() to rejuvenate the tourism industry.
+In Singapore, the government has set aside [half a billion dollar](https://www.channelnewsasia.com/singapore/singapore-tourism-recovery-support-stb-covid-19-singaporeimagine-grants-2610691) to rejuvenate the tourism industry.
+Hence, there is a need to design a better event app to jump on the bandwagon.

+The events are defined as follows but non-exhaustive:

+- tourism events
+- school events
+- promotional events
+- any other public events

 //stop face to face intreaction, esp events
 //recover, this app will reginite the travel and event, and retail
 //bring people into
 //allow organier to publish events, tantazlied

-### Value proposition and objective
+### Value proposition

-Pharmacy-pal is designed to aid "self-care through pharmacy" in the pandemic.
-Not only does it provide the direction for the legitimate nearby pharmacy, it also offers symptom diagnosis & medication recommendation.
+The event apps currently in the market only showcase the events in a list.
+It does not tell users:

+1. Are there any good events today?
+Are these events near me?
+2. Is there a better way to plan my time going to some events?
+Rather than scanning through pages of listed events.

+The users today want instant answers to these questions.
+This app is designed for this.

 ## 1. Strategy

 ### target market

-The target market could be segmented into:

-1. basic users

-Those who only want to find the nearby drugstore.

-- aged 18 to 50
+<em>Event Attendees</em>

+- students - currently studying in school and love to go for school events
+- shopper - love to go to brands' promotional events
+- tourists - like to explore tourist sites and events
+- diners - frequent restaurants with good deals

+<em>Event Organizers</em>

+Below organizers are for the above corresponding event attendees.

-- adequate IT literacy
+- school

-2. super users

-Those who wants to get information on the pharmacist's background and require symptom diagnosis & medication search-up.

-- aged 18 to 40
+- retail shops
+- tourism boards
-- high IT literacy
+- restaurants
-- poly/degree holders and above

 ### Needs and pain points

-- For people attending event, they do not need know what kind of public events nearby.

-- For organizers, it is hard to publizing their events without heavy spending.

-- This website will be mostly mobile-friendly.
-As user enters an area, they could just scan the QR code, they will be able to see the events organized around them
+<em>Event Attendees</em>

+- students who like to browse through ongoing activities in school in one central portal, but reading event posters/emails is a hassle

+- Shoppers who enjoys promotional activities from their favorite brands, but keeping track of the dates is cumbersome

+- Tourists like to explore ongoing events onsite, but reading and sorting out info through the information pamphlet is a pain

+- Diners like to grab the nearby cuisines with the offers from restaurants, but collection coupons is cumbersome

+<em>Event Organizers</em>

+Most organizers want crowds to their events instantly.
+However, this is not possible because planning and publicising events costs time and money.
+The inflexibility has high opportunity costs such as loss of potential sales and publicity.

+- school
+- retail shops
+- tourism boards
+- restaurants

 ### User stories

-Based on the aforementioned pain points, access the user-story list [here]
+As a student, I like go to school events without reading event postals or events near me because I want instant acces to these info.

+As a shopper, I like to instantly access promotional events near me because I have no time to collect value coupons or keep track of event dates.

+As a tourist, I would like to plan my days around tourism events better rather than gathering info piecemeal, because I am on a trip to relax, not to do heavy planning.

+As a diner, I would like to see restaurant offers near me once I stepped out the office, because I had a tiring day at work and I just want quick access to good food at great prices.

+As a organizer, I want quick acess to crowds to my events rather than doing heavy planning, because I want my marketing and promotional activities to be nimble and efficient (cost & time).

-### Features based on user story
+### Key features based on user story

-1. Display the route from user's location to the nearest pharmacy
-2. Provide pharmacists' names based on locations
-3. Offer symptom diagnosis and description of possible conditions
-4. Recommend possible medications for the users' conditions
-5. Display the drug side-effect statistics to users
+1. Display today's events on a map near the event attendee
+2. Display events for the month on a calendar so that the event attendees could easily plan their times
+3. Allow event organizers to publish events instantly, displaying the events on the map or calendar with their corporate logos and color for branding purposes

 ## 2. Scope

 ### Functional specification

-It would be based on the aforementioned features.

 ### Content

-The main content are similar as described in the features section.

-For more details on info content used, refer to the credits section below for the list of data sources.
+- Event details published by organizers
+- Enable event attendees to filter events by category, date and search string on a map or calendar

 ### Non-functional

-- The app should be mobile responsive, as users might be on the go towards the pharmacy location.
+- The app should be mobile responsive for instant access to event info on users' mobiles
-- When in mobile format, the screen should have less buttons/features to prevent accidental press while walking.

 ## 3. Structure

 Opted for a tree information structure, with the map as the home page.

 ![site map](./READMESources/siteMap.jpeg)

+### Restful API

+data schema

+for more info please

 ## 4. Skeleton